olahop/city-bike-dsl/README.md

 ##### BikeTrips Diagram

 The bikeTrip diagram show all trips that the bike has done.
-The goal of the diagram is to get an overview of how bikes has been used and a view of their travel patterns.
+The goal of the diagram is to get an overview of how bikes have been used and a view of their travel patterns.

 ##### StationOverview Tree